estrangedwriter/Illumio-Coding-Challenge/README.md

 > python3 main.py

-And you will get output with boolean values.
+And you will get output with boolean values (Either true or false).
+See the source code to see which rules are being queried.

 ### Testing the Code